pnp91/PersonalProjects/README.md

 # PersonalProjects
-Solving own ideas for projects at free time
+Working with ideas of collaborated team to work on in house projects